Transportation & Infrastructure

 Every day across this country, Americans see bridges in disrepair, congested roads with potholes, and inadequate public transit.
 They see obsolete rail lines that make our freight and passenger rail service slow and inefficient.

 More than thirty percent of our nation’s bridges have exceeded their 50-year design life, and one in nine is structurally deficient.
 Almost a third of America’s major roads are in poor or mediocre condition.
-The American Society of Civil Engineers estimates that we must invest $1.7 trillion by 2020 simply to get our roads, bridges and transit to a "passable" condition – four times the current rate of spending.
+In fact, the American Society of Civil Engineers estimates that we must double our rate of spending simply to get our roads, bridges and transit to a "passable" condition over the next five years.

 - Sen. Bernie Sanders (I-Vt.)

 Sen. Sanders believes we must significantly increase funding to repair our nation's infrastructure for the United States to remain competitive in the increasingly global economy.
 We cannot expect American businesses to be successful if they are unable to get their goods and services to market and if employees cannot easily and affordably get to work.
 Investing in infrastructure is also one of the best ways to put millions of Americans back to work in decent paying jobs that cannot be outsourced or off-shored.